 Outputs, Optional: As specified in clause 5.2.27.4.5.

-5.2.6.28.6 Nnef_ASTI_UpdateNotify operation
+5.2.6.28.6 Nnef_ASTI_UpdateNotify service operation

 Service operation name: Nnef_ASTI_UpdateNotify

 Description: Forward the notification for the 5G access stratum time distribution status change.
 When the NEF receives a notification of a change from the TSCTSF, it forwards the notification by invoking a Nnef_ASTI_UpdateNotify service operation to the NF consumer(s) that has subscribed for the event.